msangel/msangel.github.io/_drafts/docker.md

 date: 2019-06-08 03:06:00 Z
 ---

-This article is about docker and technologies it is build on.
+This article is about docker and the technologies it is built on.
 Mostly theory here.
 # The "Docker" keyword
 Before diving into the docker world, lets clarify basics about what Docker is:
  1. Docker is a company